 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

 Mountaineering courses move through high mountain terrain and focus on preparation for a peak attempt.
-Successful peak climbs require patience, efficiency, and teamwork to reach the summit, and may involve roped climbing on snow and/or rock.
-Students will start by learning backpacking skills, map and compass navigation, and Leave No Trace ethics, and progress to basic mountaineering skills.
-The Instructor-to-student ratio is never more than 1:5 during this section, allowing for personal coaching from our expert climbing and mountaineering Instructors on the physical techniques of mountaineering, as well as tailoring the curriculum to the interests and aptitudes of individual course participants.
+Successful peak climbs require patience, efficiency and teamwork to reach the summit, and may involve roped climbing on snow and/or rock.
+Students will start by learning backpacking skills, map and compass navigation, Recreate Responsibly ethics and then progress to basic mountaineering skills.
+The instructor to student ratio is never more than 1:5 during this section, allowing for personal coaching from our expert climbing and mountaineering instructors on the physical techniques of mountaineering.

 Known as the “American Alps” for their rugged beauty and glaciated peaks, the North Cascades host the greatest concentration of glaciers in the “Lower 48.”
-Mount Baker offers some of the most spectacular mountaineering in Washington, with views of jagged, snow-covered peaks, alpine waterfalls, and mountain flora and fauna.
+Mount Baker offers some of the most spectacular mountaineering in Washington, with views of jagged, snow-covered peaks, alpine waterfalls and mountain flora and fauna.
 Our mountaineering courses operate primarily on the east side of the Cascade Range, which receives significantly less rainfall than the west side.
 Temperatures range from freezing to 80 degrees Fahrenheit.
-Early-season courses (May, June) may spend time camping on snow, while mid-summer courses tend to have more moderate temperatures.
+Early season courses (May and June) may spend time camping on snow, while mid-summer courses tend to have more moderate temperatures.

 These regions are the ancestral lands of the Syilx tmixʷ (Okanagan), Yakama, Nłeʔkepmx Tmíxʷ (Nlaka'pamux), Methow, np̓əšqʷáw̓səxʷ (Wenatchi), Coast Salish, Skagit, Tulalip, Entiat, Chelan, Skykomish and Nuxwsa'7aq (Nooksack) nations.